We are booking field trips now.

 Why the changes?

-We will be offering significant guidance before the field trip, along with advance material to prep your students and volunteers to get the most out of your farm adventure.
+We will be offering significant guidance before the field trip, along with advance material to prep parents to get the most out of your farm adventure.
 We will provide detailed maps and explanations to ensure that no activities get missed.

-All of your favorite activities will still be here, including pony rides, hayrides, sheep shearing, goat milking, chicken and egg lessons, and all the baby animals.
+All of your favorite activities will still be here, including pony rides, hayrides, sheep shearing, goat milking, and all the baby animals.
 There will be staff giving instruction, telling stories and supervising all the animal handling stations.
 Students must remain with a supervising adult at all times.
 We are confident that both homeschoolers and preschools will prefer the flexibility and open-ended timing of the new model.

-This season, the cost will be $11 per person for students and adults,
+This season, the cost will be $11 per person for children and adults.